Codeer-Software/Friendly/TestAutomationDesign.md

     //manipulation
     mainWindow.Name.EmulateChangeText("ishikawa");
 ```
-In the case of WindowDriver for UserControl other than top-level window, there are two ways to get it.<br>
+In the case of UserControl, there are two ways to get it.<br>
 ```cs
 using Codeer.Friendly;
 using Codeer.Friendly.Dynamic;